ChanukaRavishan/Poverty-mapping-in-Sri-Lanka/README.md

 "births"
 "precipitation"
 "temperature"

-Analysis Workflow
+# **Analysis Workflow**

-Data Preprocessing: Combine call detail records and remote sensing data.
+1. **Data Preprocessing**: Combine call detail records and remote sensing data.
 Remove Grama Niladhari divisions(Gnds) with zero population.
 Log transformation of skewed variables.
 Calculate "pc_1" using PCA.

-Model Selection: Test three spatial models - Spatial Error Model, Spatial Lag Error Model, and Spatial Durbin Error Model.
+2. **Model Selection**: Test three spatial models - Spatial Error Model, Spatial Lag Error Model, and Spatial Durbin Error Model.

-Model Evaluation: Compare model performance using appropriate evaluation metrics, considering the spatial autocorrelation in the data.
+3. **Model Evaluation**: Compare model performance using appropriate evaluation metrics, considering the spatial autocorrelation in the data.

-Model Selection: The Spatial Durbin Error Model was chosen as the best-performing model based on the Akike information criterion and Bayesian information criterion and its ability to capture spatial relationships in the data and provide accurate poverty estimates.
+4. **Model Selection**: The Spatial Durbin Error Model was chosen as the best-performing model based on the Akike information criterion and Bayesian information criterion and its ability to capture spatial relationships in the data and provide accurate poverty estimates.

-Mapping Poverty: Utilize the selected model to map the spatial distribution of poverty across Sri Lanka.
+5. **Mapping Poverty**: Utilize the selected model to map the spatial distribution of poverty across Sri Lanka.

 For any questions or assistance, please contact Chanuka at chanuka@lirneasi.net or Merl at merl@lirneasia.net

-Acknowledgments
+# **Acknowledgments**
 We acknowledge the sources of the data used in this analysis and express gratitude to all contributors who made this research possible.